 Specific tests for a specific data model.

-Recommendation 10: Paragraph “Introduction to data quality” to be used by all S-100 based Product Specifications.
+Recommendation 10: Paragraph “Introduction to data quality” to be used as a template by all S-100 based Product Specifications.

 Data quality measures

 This list is derived from ISO 19157.

 There are twenty different data quality measures defined that can be used for validation of S-100 based Product Specifications.
 These are shown in Table 7-1.
 There is a recommendation following the table for the target result of Positional Accuracy for depth contour lines and gridded bathymetry.